 Because I watch so many movies, I find it’s not worth it to beat up a bad film for no reason.
 There are too many of them.
 Films are bad all the time.
 We know this.
 We expect this.
 So, just because Marmaduke exists doesn’t mean I’m automatically putting it on a “Worst of” list.
-“There is a sense in which attacking this movie is like kicking a dog for not being better at calculus.”
-On the other hand, as I am a man of means (as in, I’m average, I’m angry, and I have a purpose.
-Means.), I take glee in bashing things that deserve it.
-I’m like Donald Trump.
+As Roger Ebert said, “There is a sense in which attacking this movie is like kicking a dog for not being better at calculus.”
+On the other hand, I take glee in bashing things that deserve it.
 So, here’s the alteration I’ve made to the standard “Worst of” list:

 I won’t attack all of the bad movies that came out this year, because some have excuses.
 We all knew Yogi Bear was going to suck.
 Same for Furry Vengeance.
 I can’t berate them past a certain point because ultimately they were meant to be dumb, throwaway kids movies (well, Furry Vengeance…let’s just not get into that one).
 The Last Song?
 It’s based on a Nicholas Sparks book and stars Miley Cyrus, what did you think you were getting?
 The Spy Next Door?
 Leap Year?
 Sure they’re not good, but ultimately they’re not trying to be Federico Fellini movies.
 Same goes for Killers and The Bounty Hunter – you knew what you were getting into with those.
 When has Katherine Heigl made a good movie?
 (On her own.
 Don’t give me that Apatow bullshit.)
 Ditto Jennifer Aniston (more on her later).
 And Sex and the City 2 – I’d rather just let that fade from our memories without talking about it.
 Sure it was racist and offensive on every possible level, but it is what it is.
 (Though I will say, didn’t Liza Minnelli look better than all of the stars of the movie?)
 Menopause and the City and Little Fockers are the two movies that did challenge my resolution of giving sequels a pass (Fockers more-so.
 What a focking terrible movie that was.
 Fucking really.), but ultimately I did not give into temptation.
 So now to deliver unto you the evil.
 Eh, man?